Finland: Aalto in Oregon

 The official story of the Abbey Library goes back to the early 1960’s: Fr.
 Barnabas Reasoner, OSB, the library director, approached Aalto about designing a new library building as part of the master plan for the abbey.
 Because of his love of libraries and the special qualities of the Mount Angel Abbey site, Aalto agreed to design the library for a nominal fee.

-The building was completely funded through a generous gift from Howard and Jean Vollum, who also contributed to the library’s endowment.
-Vollum and Jack Murdock were the co-founders of Tektronix, in Beaverton, Oregon.
+The library building did not cost the Mount Angel Abbey a dime; it was completely funded through a generous gift from Howard and Jean Vollum, who also contributed to the library’s endowment.

 But how did Fr.
 Reasoner come to meet Aalto and convince him to take the commission?
 The legend is that Aalto enjoyed his cocktails too much.
 It is cold and dark in Finland for much of the year, and an abundance of alcohol seems to be part of the national antidote to depression.
 Yet Aalto and his wife, “Madame Aalto,” as he called her, who was also an accomplished architect, felt Alvar had to go far away from Finland to “dry out.”
 Somehow he chose Oregon and the Abbey as his restorative place of choice.